Application Runners

 In Application Runners, you can add and manage Application Runners you have in your DIAL instance.

-Application Runners Grid
+Application Runners grid

 | Column | Description |